 Maptionnaire comes with a number of pre-uploaded map options provided by Mapbox and MapTiler.
 You can use as many of them in your questionnaire as you want or combine them with your own maps.
 Mapbox Streets is included in every questionnaire by default, but you can switch off its use here.

-Note that you can also create your own GeoJSON overlays directly in Maptionnaire with the Hand-drawn layer function.
+Note that you can also create your own GeoJSON overlays directly in Maptionnaire with the Draw map function.

 - Upload the map(s) you want to use in the editor or choose a map from your existing Materials or the default system maps.